thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

        ┗━━━━━━━━━┛                      ┗━━━━━━━━━┛
 ```

-As the synthetic event propagates from component to component, it looks through their registered event handlers and triggers any that are bound to the event's name.
-All of the synthetic events covered in this chapter will trigger event handlers during the internal bubbling phase.
-Though it's rarely needed, React can trigger an event handler during the internal capturing phase too.
+As the synthetic event propagates from component to component, it looks through their registered synthetic event handlers and triggers any that are bound to the event's name.
+All of the synthetic events covered in this chapter will trigger event handlers during the synthetic bubbling phase.
+Though it's rarely needed, React can trigger an event handler during the synthetic capturing phase too.
 To do so, simply register an event handler with an event prop that ends in the word `Capture` like `onChangeCapture`.

 When an event handler is called, it's time for your code to shine.
 This is where you'll update a component's `this.state` object by using the `this.setState()` function.
 If you need to prevent the browser from loading a page as it follows an `href` or `action` URL on an `<a>` or `<form>` component, call the `event.preventDefault()` function inside the event handler.